 Fat build-up causes stress within the liver.
-In some people, this leads to inflammation, a condition known as non-alcoholic steatohepatitis/metabolic dysfunction-associated steatohepatitis (NASH/MASH).
+In some people, this leads to inflammation, a condition known as non-alcoholic steatohepatitis (NASH).
 Certain conditions, particularly diabetes, can make inflammation worse and cause scarring to build up faster.
 Drinking alcohol will also cause inflammation to worsen and scarring to occur more quickly.
-We recommend patients with NASH/MASH do not consume any alcohol.
+We recommend patients with NASH do not consume any alcohol.

 - Even those who don't drink alcohol, or don't drink excessively, have the potential to develop liver disease.
-Non-alcoholic fatty liver disease/ metabolic dysfunction associated steatotic liver disease (NAFLD/MASLD) is a common condition, with liver inflammation and the risk for scarring present in six to seven percent of Americans. - About one-third of those with liver inflammation will have some degree of scarring.
+Non-alcoholic fatty liver disease (NAFLD) is a common condition, with liver inflammation and the risk for scarring present in six to seven percent of Americans. - About one-third of those with liver inflammation will have some degree of scarring.
 Some will develop severe scarring, a condition known as cirrhosis.
-Cirrhosis can be life-threatening and increases your risk for developing liver cancer. - There is currently no definitive medicine to treat fatty liver disease/steatotic liver disease, but it can be prevented from progressing by stopping the inflammation.
+Cirrhosis can be life-threatening and increases your risk for developing liver cancer. - There is currently no definitive medicine to treat fatty liver disease, but it can be prevented from progressing by stopping the inflammation.

-Diagnosing Fatty Liver Disease/ Steatotic Liver Disease
+Diagnosing Fatty Liver Disease

-Fatty liver disease/steatotic liver disease can be diagnosed with blood and imaging tests.
+Fatty liver disease can be diagnosed with blood and imaging tests.
 If is often discovered by chance, when tests are done for other reasons.
 If blood or imaging tests reveal liver abnormalities, your doctor will perform additional testing to rule out other liver diseases and to test for scarring.